 Q. Please summarize your testimony.

 A. Avista’s rate of return from its Washington electric operations have been below the target set by this Commission for several years.
 The traditional approaches used to regulate Avista in Washington are part of the problem.
 The Company is engaged in a multi-year program of high capital spending (“capex”) to modernize its infrastructure.
 Pursuant to state policy, Avista is also undertaking a demand-side management (“DSM”) program that slows its revenue growth.
 The rate setting system under which Avista currently operates in Washington cannot provide it with the timely rate relief it needs to undertake these initiatives without chronic underearning.
-I estimate a revenue deficit of about $21 million in 2013, the first year new rates take effect, if the revenue increase granted in this case were to be limited to the traditional pro forma adjustments proposed by the Company.
+I estimate a revenue deficit of about $21 million ($21.6 million based on Exhibit No. ___(MNL-5)(Supp.) in 2013, the first year new rates take effect, if the revenue increase granted in this case were to be limited to the traditional pro forma adjustments proposed by the Company.
 This calculation provides the basis for the Attrition Adjustment that Avista is proposing in this proceeding.

 Q. Are you sponsoring any exhibits to be introduced in this proceeding?

 A. Yes.
-I am sponsoring Exhibit Nos. ____ (MNL-1T) through _____ (MNL-5), all of which were prepared under my supervision and direction.
+I am sponsoring Exhibit Nos. ____ (MNL-1T) through _____ (MNL-5)(Supp.), all of which were prepared under my supervision and direction.
 Exhibit No. ____ (MNL-2) is my resume.
 Exhibit No. ____ (MNL-3) details the recent trends in the normalized costs of Avista’s Washington electric operations.
 Exhibit No. ____ (MNL-4) shows some of the calculations used in my revenue growth projections.
-Exhibit No. ____ (MNL-5) presents results of my attrition projection.
+Exhibit No. ____ (MNL-5) and Exhibit No. ___(MNL-5)(Supp.) present results of my attrition projections.

 Q. Are other Company witnesses providing testimony regarding issues you are addressing?